Wart Removal surgery specialist Singapore

 For genital warts, the Imiquimod cream has been shown to be effective, and works by stimulating your body’s immune system to fight off the wart virus.

-Cryotherapy or Liquid nitrogen treatment of warts is commonly used in medical practice and works by using freezing temperatures of up to -196 degrees celsius to destroy the warty tissues.
+Cryotherapy or Liquid nitrogen treatment of warts is commonly used in medical practice and works by using freezing temperatures of up to -196 degree celsius to destroy the warty tissues.
 It’s a rather painful procedure, and you may blister after liquid nitrogen treatment.
 Definitely not a recommended treatment option for young children!
 Multiple sessions are required and side effects from liquid nitrogen treatment include scarring, blisters, ulceration and colour changes to the skin.

 When warts recur or become resistant to standard treatments, wart removal surgery is considered.